SRaent/FiNTA/README.md

 ```
 Cropping can also be used to quickly trace a smaller section of the image in order to more quickly optimize the tracing parameters.

+## Tracing only one color channel
+In many flourecence microscopy images, the different colorchannels of an image correspond to the signals of different wavelengths.
+Often it is therefor of interest to only consider one specific color channel of the image for tracing.
+This can be achieved using the "use\_channel" keyword followed by a number specifying the channel.
+The channels start at 1 and due to the color handling of OpenCV, channel 1 usually corresponds to blue, channel 2 corresponds to green and channel 3 corresponds to red.

 ## Image rescaling
 By default, the image is rescaled before the tracing, such that the darkest pixel has a brightness of 0 and the brightest one a brightness of 255.
 This rescaling can be turned off using the "no\_rescaling" command.